 Nullifying Modernity (and Common Sense)

 S.B.
 2775, and the nullification doctrine in general, are fringe concoctions that the Tennessee General Assembly should summarily reject.
 At the recent “summer study” hearing, the bill’s author, Jeff Cobble, showed where this path leads.
 A statue of President Andrew Jackson stands outside the State Capitol.
-He would be appalled that the General Assembly is even considering the rhetoric of his nemesis, John Calhoun
+He would be appalled that the General Assembly is even considering the rhetoric of his nemesis, John Calhoun.

 On October 3, 2024, Greeneville attorney Jeff Cobble, the self-styled constitutional “expert” who drafted S.B.
 2775, the controversial bill that would authorize the state of Tennessee to unilaterally nullify federal actions that state officials found “unconstitutional,” testified before the State Senate’s State and Local Government Committee.
 The Committee was holding a “summer study” hearing on S.B.
 2775, after having previously tabled identical bills in two prior legislative sessions without taking action.
 Unfortunately, news coverage of the hearing was sparse, limited to a sketchy “alternative newsweekly” based in Memphis, the Memphis Flyer.